 A small number of people, but they’re still very many and their number is growing rapidly, are using search engines for their shopping.
 When they’re done researching, search queries are changing to terms that are reflecting a buying mindset.
 Search terms such as “free shipping”, “best price” and “cheapest” indicate that a searcher will probably get to the point of making a purchase.
 Optimized sites that are meeting the fascination and needs of that sort visitor will show higher conversion rates than sites that are not optimized.

 The big search engines, such as Google, are tending to reward research-oriented websites, so your web pages need to have a pretty good balance between research-oriented terms and sales-oriented terms.
-There are some websites out there that are actually search engines intended merely for shopping.
+There are some websites out there that actually search engines intended merely for shopping.
 Sites like eBay, Amazon, and Shopping.com are good examples of search engine developed for shopping-only.

 But researching and shopping are not the only reasons why people come to search engines.
-The World Wide Web is a vast, reliable, and maybe addictive resource for taking away your complete afternoon.
+The World Wide Web is a vast, reliable, and maybe an addictive resource for taking away your complete afternoon.
 There are plenty of consumers out there that are using search engines just as a way to entertain themselves for longer periods of time.

 These users are looking up things like social network sites, videos, games, or movie trailers.
 The most popular sites are Facebook, YouTube, and Instagram.